Family Law

 Before you stipulate.
 Print the current Georgia Commission worksheet side-by-side with your calculator run.
 If they disagree, fix the income lines first, then overnights, then insurance splits — then talk deviations with counsel.

-This article provides general information about Georgia child support under O.C.G.A. § 19-6-15 as commonly applied in 2026, including the 2023 guideline refresh context.
+This article provides general information about Georgia child support under O.C.G.A. § 19-6-15 as commonly applied in 2026, including the 2023 guideline refresh and Senate Bill 454 (effective January 1, 2026).
 It is not legal advice.
-Schedule values, caps, and deviation outcomes depend on current Commission tables, verified income, overnight counts, and written judicial findings.
+Schedule values, caps, credits, mandatory worksheet steps, and deviation outcomes depend on current Commission tables, verified income, overnight counts, VA benefit documentation where relevant, and written judicial findings.
 Consult a Georgia family law attorney before filing, demanding a jury trial, modifying, or relying on any estimate.

 Calculate georgia child support for your state